-ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.
+ANSWER: Defendant Mohammed is without knowledge sufficient to form a belief as to the truth of the allegations contained in this paragraph.

-13. Belatedly recognizing the scope of misconduct that the City let go on for more than a decade unabated, on or around November 16, 2017, in light of the decision of the Cook County State's Attorney Office (CCSAO) to vacate the convictions of 15 individuals framed by the Watts outfit-including Mr. Smith-many of the Watts crew have now been placed on desk duty.
+10. For example, on or after November 16, 2017, following the decision of the Cook County State's Attorney Office (CCSAO) to vacate the convictions of 15 individuals, Defendants Nichols, Jr., Leano, Smith, Jr., Bolton, and Lewis, along with other members of Watts's crew, were placed on desk duty.

-ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.
+ANSWER: Defendant Mohammed is without knowledge sufficient to form a belief as to the truth of the allegations contained in this paragraph.

-14. In addition, the CCSAO will no longer call Defendants Jones, Young, and Gonzalez as witnesses "due to concerns about their credibility and alleged involvement in the misconduct of Sergeant Watts."
-Similarly, the CCSAO will no longer call Defendant Mohammed as a witness.
+11. In addition, the CCSAO will no longer call Defendants Nichols, Jr., Leano, Bolton, Smith, and Lewis as witnesses "due to concerns about their credibility and alleged involvement in the misconduct of Sergeant Watts."